 Key Stage One

-In year 1 and 2 children continue to experience reading in a variety of groupings, shared, guided, paired and individual.
-They also work on their phonic knowledge in differentiated groups on regular occasions.
+In year 1 and 2 children continue to experience reading in a variety of groupings, shared, paired and individual.
+They also work on their phonic knowledge following the Sounds-Write programme.
 Reading books are taken home each night.
 Books are borrowed from the school library (Year 1) and the local library (Year 2).
-Word lists are taken home to learn.
-A multisensory approach continues to be used.
-“Action Words” help learning of “tricky words.”
-In Year 2 children take home reading comprehension sheets to further develop their understanding of the text.
+Word lists and comprehension tasks, on occasion, are given as homework.

 Children will learn to:

-- Discriminate between the separate sounds in words (aurally)
+- Discriminate between the separate sounds in words.

 - Use a full range of reading cues- phonic, graphic, syntactic and contextual- to monitor reading and to correct their mistakes